zmkfirmware/zmk/docs/docs/hardware.md

 :::

-Current development of ZMK is focused on ARM, in particular stm32, MCUs, including the stm32wb for bluetooth support.
+Current development of ZMK is focused on ARM, in particular stm32, MCUs, including the stm32wb for BLE support.